in

 Description

 Each year, millions of dollars in assets are turned over to the Indiana Attorney General's Office as unclaimed property.
-It's the job of the Attorney General's Unclaimed Property Division to help return these assets to their rightful owners.
+It's the job of the Attorney General's Unclaimed Property Division (UPD) to help return these assets to their rightful owners.

 Unclaimed property is any tangible or intangible asset with no activity by its owner for an extended period of time.
 This includes: